DanielSSilva/danielssilva.github.io/_posts/2020-06-10-Automating_database_backups_with_Universal_Automation_and_dbatools.md

 # Scheduling the backup script

-Let's consider that this script has to execute everyday, twice a day: at 10am and at 6pm.
+Let's consider that this script has to execute every day, twice a day: at 10 am and at 6 pm.

 Going back to our script, we can find a schedule option inside the 3 dots on the top right.

 ![Schedule](/img/Automating_database_backups_with_Universal_Automation_and_dbatools/Schedule.png)

-There are many options baked int already, such as running every minute, every hour, etc.
+There are many options baked in it already, such as running every minute, every hour, etc.
 In this case, none of those options match our criteria.
 But there's another tab called CRON.
 That's the one that will be used.